Oyster: Pearl oysters

 Almost all shell-bearing mollusks can secrete pearls, yet most are not very valuable.
 Pearls can form in both saltwater and freshwater environments.

 Pearl oysters are not closely related to true oysters, being members of a distinct family, the feathered oysters (Pteriidae).
 Both cultured pearls and natural pearls can be extracted from pearl oysters, though other molluscs, such as the freshwater mussels, also yield pearls of commercial value.

 The largest pearl-bearing oyster is the marine Pinctada maxima, which is roughly the size of a dinner plate.
-Not all individual oysters produce pearls naturally.
+Not all individual oysters produce pearls.

 In nature, pearl oysters produce pearls by covering a minute invasive object with nacre.
 Over the years, the irritating object is covered with enough layers of nacre to become a pearl.
 The many different types, colours and shapes of pearls depend on the natural pigment of the nacre, and the shape of the original irritant.

 Pearl farmers can culture a pearl by placing a nucleus, usually a piece of polished mussel shell, inside the oyster.
 In three to seven years, the oyster can produce a perfect pearl.
 Since the beginning of the 20th century, when several researchers discovered how to produce artificial pearls, the cultured pearl market has far outgrown the natural pearl market.